 Gill has always believed that a child’s development is so much more than academic success and that for a child to succeed they must feel confident about themselves and with that in mind she decided to apply for the post of Head Teacher at Bellfield Infant School and Children’s Centre and is so pleased that she was successful.
 Gill believes that the school is a happy place for children where we develop the whole child and do our utmost to ensure every pupil in our school feels valued and nurtured which in turn allows them to achieve academic success.

-Gill is a mother to three children who are all grown up now and in addition is also now a Nana to two young granddaughters.
+Gill is a mother to three children who are all grown up now and in addition is also now a Nana to two young granddaughters and a grandson.

 Jenny joined Bellfield Infant School in September 2012 where she was successful in securing a position as Maths Leader, with a view to develop and foster a passion for mathematics, engulfed in a creative curriculum from Nursery to Year 2.
 Two years later Jenny applied for the position of Deputy Head, her current role which also involves being a full time class teacher in Year 2.
 Mathematics continues to be an area of great interest to Jenny where she is able to recognise the difficulties that some children might encounter, and knows that firm foundations in mathematics at an early age are of paramount importance.
 With a strong belief that children learn through a hands-on practical approach the introduction of Numicon as a supporting material was the way forward.
 Early results indicate that children appear to have a secure knowledge of number before entering KS1.

 Jenny’s journey into education started when her own children began school.
 Jenny worked as a volunteer then trained as a Teaching Assistant and went on to become a HLTA before finally taking the plunge to train as a teacher.
 Jenny believes that this school based route has equipped her with an extensive range of skills and enabled her to have a deeper and clearer understanding of what provision is required in order to encourage children to thrive both academically, socially and emotionally.